Pair filamentation and laser scattering in beam-driven QED cascades: Formation of pair filamentation

-The right column of Fig.~\ref{fig:distr} show the longitudinal momentum distributions between $\unit[0.16]{ps}-\unit[0.2]{ps}$.
-The pairs start with unidirectional propagation in the $+x$-direction at $t=\unit[0.16]{ps}$, illustrated in Fig.~\ref{fig:distr}(a).
+The right column of Fig.~\ref{fig:distr} show the longitudinal momentum distributions between $\unit[0.16]{ps}$ and $\unit[0.2]{ps}$.
+The pairs start with unidirectional propagation in the $+x$ direction at $t=\unit[0.16]{ps}$, illustrated in Fig.~\ref{fig:distr}(a).
 They begin to show negative longitudinal momenta before $t=\unit[0.18]{ps}$ in Fig.~\ref{fig:distr}(d), indicating partial pair reflection in the region near $x=0$.
-It corresponds to the cavitation of pair sphere in Fig.~\ref{fig:den}(a,b).
-The distribution, however, does not show bump-on-tail distribution, which eliminates the possibility of two-stream instability.
+It corresponds to the cavitation of pair sphere in Figs.~\ref{fig:den}(a) and (b).
+The distribution, however, does not show bump-on-tail distribution, which, together with the finite interaction time, eliminates the possibility of two-stream instability.

-To rule out onset of Weibel instability, we next present the magnetic field profile in the $y=0$ cross section in Fig.~\ref{fig:Bfield}.
-Indeed, the transverse components $B_y$ does not show filament structures.
+To rule out the onset of Weibel instability, we next present the magnetic field profile in the $y=0$ cross section in Fig.~\ref{fig:Bfield}.
+Indeed, the transverse component $B_y$ does not show filament structures.
 However, filament structures are observed in the longitudinal field $B_x$.
 They also manifest in the decrease of laser field amplitude $B_z$ in the regions of pair filaments.
-Note that the background fields $B_x$ and $B_z$ extending between $z=\unit[-10]{\mu m}$ and $z=\unit[10]{\mu m}$ are the intrinsic laser field~\cite{Salamin_PRSTAB2002} and more details can be found in the Appendix.
+Note that the background fields $B_x$ and $B_z$ extending between $z=\unit[-10]{\mu m}$ and $z=\unit[10]{\mu m}$ are the intrinsic laser field~\cite{Salamin_PRSTAB2002}, and more details can be found in the Appendix.

-The decrease of $B_z$ field in the region of pair filaments is an indication of ponderomotive filamentation~\cite{Kaw_1973}, which is supported by two main features of the pair filamentation process illustrated in Fig.~\ref{fig:den}.
+The decrease of the $B_z$ field in the region of pair filaments is an indication of ponderomotive filamentation~\cite{Kaw_1973}, which is supported by two main features of the pair filamentation process illustrated in Fig.~\ref{fig:den}.
 First, the formation of filaments is strongly associated with its interaction with the laser field rather than a counterpropagating plasma.
-As seen in Fig.~\ref{fig:den}(c,d), the forward moving plasma shell and backward moving fringes do not overlap when the fringes condensate to filaments.
+As seen in Figs.~\ref{fig:den}(c) and (d), the forward moving plasma shell and backward moving fringes do not overlap when the fringes condensate to filaments.